priyanka240492/terraform-aws/README.md

 # terraform-aws-s3-bucket:

-To provision an AWS S3 bucket using Terraform, integrated with GitHub Actions for CI/CD automation.
+This project uses GitHub Actions to run Terraform code from a GitHub-hosted virtual machine (VM), authenticating to AWS via OIDC and storing Terraform state in an AWS S3 bucket instead of Terraform Cloud.

 ```
 ├── main.tf